13 Boldest Indian Movies About Sex

 5. Cosmic Sex (2014)

-Bengali movies are known to have produced some of the greatest classics of Indian cinema and they continue to churn out high quality indie flicks that deal with strong, bold themes that are relevant in today’s times.
+Bengali movies are known to have produced some of the greatest classics of Indian cinema, and they continue to churn out high-quality indie flicks that deal with strong, bold themes that are relevant in today’s times.
 Amitabh Chakraborthy’s ‘Cosmic Sex’ is a bold, provocative work of art and an absolute gem that remains criminally underrated.
 It depicts the complex relationship between a man and a woman and delves deeply into the themes of sex and spirituality.
-Bold, seductively dark and intriguingly provocative, this is a film that pushes Indian cinema to the very edges.
+Bold, seductively dark, and intriguingly provocative, this is a film that pushes Indian cinema to the very edges.
+You can watch ‘Cosmic Sex’ here.

 4. Sins (2005)

 One of the most controversial Indian films ever made, ‘Sins’ depicts the tumultuous sexual relationship between a Catholic priest and a young woman.
-Sex may not be the central thematic focus here but the film features strong sexual overtones and was noted for its bold, explicit depiction of sex with a few topless scenes generating controversy.
-It’s brilliantly written and the way it portrays the characters’ relationship is brutally unflinching, intense and raw.
+Sex may not be the central thematic focus here, but the film features strong sexual overtones and was noted for its bold, explicit depiction of sex, with a few topless scenes generating controversy.
+It’s brilliantly written, and the way it portrays the characters’ relationship is brutally unflinching, intense, and raw.
 The film was based on a true story about a Kerala priest who was sentenced to death on sexual harassment and murder charges.
+You can watch ‘Sins’ here.

 3. Fire (1996)

-Now, let me get this clear once and for all; ‘Fire’ is NOT a film about sex.
-But sex happens to be one of the major thematic focus of the film.
-The two protagonists are lost, isolated by their cold husbands and are desperate for that sense of warmth which they find in each other’s arms.
-It is a love story in many ways but perhaps more about the painful realities of the human condition.
-The film was one of the first mainstream Bollywood films to deal with homosexual relationships and was controversial for its time as it featured numerous sexually explicit scenes and was remarkably bold in its exploration of the patriarchal social system existent in India.
+‘Fire’ is NOT a film about sex.
+However, sex is one of the film’s major thematic focus.
+The two protagonists are lost, isolated by their cold husbands, and desperate for that sense of warmth that they find in each other’s arms.
+It is a love story in many ways, but perhaps more about the painful realities of the human condition.
+The film was one of the first mainstream Bollywood films to deal with homosexual relationships and was controversial for its time as it featured numerous sexually explicit scenes and was remarkably bold in its exploration of the patriarchal social system existing in India.

 2. Gandu (2010)

 Quashiq Mukherjee is one of the most exciting filmmakers working in Indian cinema today.
-His controversial black and white erotic film, ‘Gandu’ revolves around an unnamed teenager, emotionally and sexually frustrated and lonely and looking for ways to vent his frustration.
+His controversial black-and-white erotic film, ‘Gandu’ revolves around an unnamed teenager, emotionally and sexually frustrated and lonely and looking for ways to vent his frustration.
 The film is replete with bold imagery and use of strong language which created massive controversy.
-Viewers were put off by the provocative nature of the film and many left during the sex scenes.
+The provocative nature of the film put viewers off, and many left during the sex scenes.
 The controversial nature of it prevented the film from being shown in public screenings anywhere in the country until the Osian Film Festival in 2012.
+You can watch ‘Gandu’ here.

 1. Parched (2015)